 People generally accept it’s a good idea to keep three to six months’ worth of expenses available in an emergency fund.
 This is the money you live off if you lose your job, or need to pay for major car or home repairs or for uncovered emergency medical expenses — pretty much any unforeseen expense that could derail your careful planning.

-While we can’t predict what emergency expense will arise or when, we can be quite certain that one will happen.
+While we can’t predict what emergency expenses will arise or when, we can be quite certain that one will happen.
 And the key to avoiding a hit to your financial well-being is to be prepared.

 Your emergency fund is your financial life insurance against disaster.